Plamena37/Plamena37/README.md

 ### :woman_student: Currently studing Software Engineering at Burgas Free University

-### :sparkles: I'm interested in Front-end technologies
+### :sparkles: Interested in Front-end technologies

 ### 📖 Have basic knowledge of
 -  🚀 HTML5